 - After serving as CEO for over 20 years, Alan Hartl retires from the position.
 The Board of Directors appoints Sharon Curran, Chief Operating Officer, to the leadership role.

-- In response to the unprecedented COVID-19 pandemic, LVF implements remote business practices and the use of telehealth to deliver uninterrupted services to consumers throughout all departments within the organization.
+- In response to the unprecedented COVID-19 pandemic in March 2020, LVF implements remote business practices and the use of telehealth to deliver uninterrupted services to consumers throughout all departments within the organization.

 - Lenape Valley Foundation held its Community Care Celebration awards dinner on Thursday, October 20, 2022 at Hotel du Village in New Hope, PA.
 The event, which raised over $30,000, recognized several individuals and organizations for their community advocacy.
 Honorees included: Alan Hartl, former LVF CEO, recipient of the Ed Knopf, M.D.
 Award; Helene Mathern, a Doylestown resident and former LVF Board member, recipient of the Community Champion Award; Bucks County Health Improvement Partnership (BCHIP), a leader in health services in Bucks County, recipient of the Health and Wellness Champion Award; and Good Stuff Thrift, a non-profit organization benefiting children in the community, recipient of the Stakeholder Champion Award.

 - In 2023, LVF announces announces its partnership with the Bucks County Drug & Alcohol Commission, Inc., Bucks County’s Office of Behavioral Health/Developmental Programs, and Doylestown Health to establish a new, freestanding behavioral health crisis center in late 2024.